Joseph-Heetel/BlazorChat/Documentation/customforms.md

-# Forms
+# Customizable Forms
-* Hierarchical definition of values
+* Hierarchical definition of input values
 * Inputs can be of various types
     * Numbers
     * Strings